Card terms and conditions

 - If a card that is confiscated, surrendered, lost, stolen, or otherwise damaged has a balance on its value stripe, there is no guaranteed refund on that unused balance.

-- I am responsible for paying any replacement fee when an ID card is lost, stolen, confiscated, or intentionally damaged, or when any information is changed at my request.
+- I am responsible for paying any replacement fee when an ID card is lost, stolen, confiscated, or intentionally damaged.

 Phone number disclaimer